Designing electronic circuit layouts using CAD tools

 Overview

 This standard identifies the competences you need to design printed circuit boards, semi-conductor layouts, or thick, thin or flexible film circuits, using computer-aided design (CAD) hardware and software tools, in accordance with approved procedures.
 You will be required to access the relevant design requirements and to extract all necessary information in order to carry out circuit layout operations.
-You will be required to use CAD tools to complete circuit layout designs, ensuring that the operational and designed for manufacture requirements are met.
+You will be required to use CAD tools to complete circuit layout designs, ensuring that the operational and design for manufacture requirements are met.
 In your CAD design work, you will be expected to take into account all relevant fit, form and function aspects of the specified design, such as physical dimensions, materials to be used, position of circuit elements, access space for connectors/test points, connections between components and any special labelling.

 Your responsibilities will require you to comply with organisational policy and procedures for the CAD activities undertaken and to report any problems with these activities that you cannot personally resolve, or are outside your permitted authority, to the relevant person.
 You will be expected to work with a minimum of supervision, taking personal responsibility for your own actions and for the quality and accuracy of the work that you carry out.